Xoximilco Cancún, the best Mexican floating fiesta

+Miembro del comité técnico del INE retuitea foto de Silverio que querían hacer pasar por ministro Javier Laynez

-Xoximilco Cancún is surrounded by natural landscapes of the Mayan jungle.
-Mangroves, inlets, chinampas and the night sky, in addition to pre-Hispanic and colonial architecture, will amaze your eyes.
+is surrounded by natural landscapes of the Mayan jungle .
+Mangroves , inlets , chinampas and the night sky , in addition to pre-Hispanic and colonial architecture , will amaze your eyes.

-Located in the state of Quintana Roo, in the theme park Xoximilco Cancún you can experience Mexican culture, customs, and traditions surrounded by music, dance, food, and games, while floating in colorful “trajineras,” which somewhat resemble gondolas, allusive of each Mexican state.
+Located in the state of Quintana Roo , at the theme park Xoximilco Cancún you can experience Mexican culture , customs , and traditions surrounded by music , dance , food , and game s, while floating in colorful “ trajineras ,” which somewhat resemble gondolas, allusive of each Mexican state.

 The inspiration

-Full of legends and flavors, Xochimilco, the inspiration for the park, is an oasis in Mexico City.
-It is an ancient place characterized by its rain canals, from when the Valley of Mexico was surrounded by lakes and lagoons.
+Full of legends and flavors , Xochimilco , the inspiration for the park, is an oasis in Mexico City .
+It is an ancient place characterized by its rain canals , from when the Valley of Mexico was surrounded by lakes and lagoons .

-On December 11th, 1987, Xochimilco was declared World Heritage Site by UNESCO.
+On December 11th, 1987 , Xochimilco was declared a World Heritage Site by UNESCO .

-Xochimilco means “field of flowers,” and a big part of its nature still prevails, along with all its cultural elements from pre-Hispanic origin: farming is done in chinampas, and farmers use the canals for transportation, the locals are very involved in the production of ornamental plants and landscaping.
+Xochimilco means “field of flowers ,” and a big part of its nature still prevails, along with all its cultural elements from pre-Hispanic origin: farming is done in chinampas , and farmers use the canals for transportation, the locals are very involved in the production of ornamental plants and landscaping .

 Xoximilco Cancún wants to make a tribute to the tradition, beauty, and history of Xochimilco through a colorful and joyful celebration of Mexican culture.